 Every teacher at every level should have a foundational understanding of computer science.
 At Michigan State University, for example, Dr. Aman Yadav transformed the educational technology course for new teachers to include foundational learning in CS and computational thinking.
 To increase CS education access for students with disabilities, he integrated CS and computational thinking into two required courses for special-education teachers.
 Yet very few colleges of education have faculty dedicated to the preparation of teachers in CS.
-Meanwhile, the bulk of K-12 CS education research is taking place in colleges of engineering and computer science, which are often disconnected from colleges of education.
+Meanwhile, the bulk of K-12 CS education research is taking place in colleges of education.